AstroStan/FEM---CFD/README.md

-# FEM & CFD
+# FEA & CFD
-All my FEM & CFD projects and training
+All my FEA & CFD projects and training
-> Here is the wiki: <https://github.com/AstroStan/FEM---CFD/wiki>
+> Here is the wiki: <https://github.com/AstroStan/FEA---CFD/wiki>